mk-fg/python-onedrive/README.md

 	% pip install 'git+https://github.com/mk-fg/python-onedrive.git#egg=python-onedrive'

-"standalone" option above enables dependency on "requests" module, which is used as default HTTP client lib.
-If the plan is to extend or override that, flag can be dropped.
+"cli" option above enables dependency on "requests" and "PyYAML" modules, which are used as a default http client lib and for the cli tool configuration respectively.

+If the plan is to only use python module, "standalone" extras-flag can be used instead (will only pull in "requests" module).

+And in case the module is used with different http client lib (i.e. plan is to extend/override that), no flags can be specified to avoid dragging in extra (unused) deps.

 Note that to install stuff in system-wide PATH and site-packages, elevated privileges are often required.